 Friday, July 03, 2009

-Architectural Photographhy for Marni
+Architectural Photography for Marni

 Marni is a remarkable Italian fashion house with a worldwide presence and a spacey, futuristic design aesthetic in all its stores.